isomerpages/tp-virtualcampus/_explore/04a-caring_for_community.md

 ### 3M Moves @ TP ###

 In support of South East Community Development Council, [TP CSC](/p10/csc/) organized "3M Moves @ TP which aimed to donate 3M household products to needy families at South East District, and at the same time encourage participants to exercise for a good cause and prepare for TP-ActiveSG Virtual Run.
-For every 20 minutes of exercise clocked by each participant, 3M Singapore will donate one product to the beneficiaries.
+For every 20 minutes of exercise clocked by each participant, 3M Singapore donated one product to the beneficiaries.
+TP Community collectively clocked in 2,005 minutes of exercises which translated to 100 products for donation.

 **Find Out [More](https://www.instagram.com/p/CG_fBtZHB27/){:target="_blank"}**